-1. Palm and inner wrist
+1. Palm and Inner Wrist

-2. Hand and fingers
+2. Hand and Fingers

-3. Glitter and sparkles
+3. Glitter and Sparkles

-4. Arms and legs
+4. Arms and Legs

-The mehendi doesn’t need to stop at the hands and feet, as proven by this fantastic design by @_sakshisood.
+The mehndi doesn’t need to stop at the hands and feet, as proven by this fantastic design by @_sakshisood.
 The artwork climbs the limbs with changing or repeating patterns, with perfect symmetry.
 This is an elaborate and unique way to show that careful thought and creativity has gone into your complete bridal look!

-The very imaginative and skilled mehendi artists can also incorporate figures into your design, such as that pictured here.
+The very imaginative and skilled mehndi artists can also incorporate figures into your design, such as that pictured here.
 This pattern by Alankritaa by Rashi is a subtle yet striking incorporation of the figure of the bride herself, painted onto her hand.
 It represents brides and their beauty.

-As an age-old symbol of fertility and beauty, this art allows brides to be adorned in stunning artwork for such a special day.
+As an age-old symbol of fertility and beauty, this art allows brides to be adorned with stunning artwork for such a special day.
 So we hope we have inspired you with these amazing designs!